-The League and the NYS Social Studies Supervisory Association (NYS4A) are pleased to announce the publication of 7 lesson plans for teachers of the New York Grade 12 Participation in Government course.
+The League and the New York State Council for the Social Studies (NYSCSS) are pleased to announce the publication of 7 lesson plans for teachers of the New York Grade 12 Participation in Government course.

 The 7 lesson plans are designed to provide teachers and students with information specific to New York State.
 Lessons can be customized to meet the needs of individual classrooms or student interests and are designed to be inquiry-based and non-partisan.

 The goal of these lessons is to bring a heightened knowledge of the formal system of government in New York State, a better understanding of the forces that can change the balance of power, and to develop an improved student understanding of how to be an active citizen, knowing their rights and responsibilities.

 The lessons are based on the Key Ideas and Social Studies Practices of the New York State Social Studies Curriculum Framework.
 The lesson plans could be integrated into existing units or combined for a unit of instruction on New York government.
 With these lesson plans, Participation in Government teachers have ready-made resources which will engage high school seniors.

 **If you are a teacher who utilized one or more of our lesson plans, please complete this brief, 1 page survey to help us continue to make improvements to our program.

 Lisa Kissinger currently serves as the Shenendehowa Central School District Academic Administrator for Social Studies, Grades 6-12, in Clifton Park, New York, responsible for curriculum, instruction, assessment, and professional development for the department.
 Prior to joining Shenendehowa, Lisa was the Social Studies District Coordinator for Anne Arundel County Public Schools, in Annapolis, Maryland.